 The story...

 A friend of mine took on an Uber-driver job to earn some extra cash.
-He earned the cash, yet more importantly, he expanded his knowledge of people, possibilities, and developed a propensity toward doing rather than merely pontificating and opinionating.
-His personal growth from serving and respectfully communicating with a large variety of people was transforming.
+He earned cash and expanded his knowledge of people and possibilities.
+The job seemed to develop a propensity toward more doing rather than pontificating and opinionating.
+His personal growth from serving and respectfully communicating with a large variety of people seem to help in a transformation.
 Based on his success, I asked the Uber drivers who served me if they experienced similar benefits - they all did.
-So, why don't I do the same with some of my open time as a retired engineer/teacher?
+So, I willed to do the same during my retirement years.

-Yes, the Uber job seems to be a good fit for me.
-I enjoy conversing with, caring for, and learning from other people.
-And, I expect that the job would support my values: humility, service, respect, kindness...
-I've the time available and I enjoy being with people.
-If a friend asked me to drive them somewhere, I'd be happy and pleased to drive them.
-So, I've decided to do it.
-Yet, my car wasn't a good fit.
-So, I ordered a 2024 Ford Maverick hybrid as a first step - the choice delayed my decision.
-Strangely, the demand being far greater than supply resulted in my waiting for about two years for my small pickup truck.
-My excuse for doing nothing was gone.
-Will I find another excuse not to do this good thing?
+The job seemed to be a good fit for me - talking with, caring for, and learning from others.
+The job seemed to support my values: humility, service, respect, kindness...
+I'd the time available and enjoy being with people.
+If a friend asked me to drive them somewhere, I think I'd be pleased to.
+So, I decided to do it; but, my car wasn't a good fit.
+So, I ordered a new Ford Maverick hybrid as a first step.
+Strangely, the demand being far greater than supply resulted in my waiting about two years for my small pickup truck.
+With the truck, my excuse for doing nothing was gone.

-Recently, I asked friends of mine if they thought that it would be okay for me to buy a "gaming" computer - I offered my justification.
+In 2023, I asked friends of mine if they thought that it would be a good idea for me to buy a "gaming" computer - I offered my justification.
 All of them said that it seemed like a good idea, with caution, and only one challenged me: "This sounds like you might be isolating during that computer gaming time, I thought you were planning to serve and grow, in a humble way, as an Uber driver."
-What a good friend - yes, we all need good friends.
-I plan on starting Uber driving in March 2024 with my 2024 Ford Maverick - I'm motivated and excited about the possibilities.
-Who knows what might happen?
+What a good friend - I'm thankful for good friends.
+I planned to Uber drive beginning March 2024 - it didn't happen.
+What might've been?

-The only church in town will offer "the" good reason to live, the best way to live, friendships and ways to work out faith in service.
-Like my Uber choice, why not engage in your church community now?
+The only church in town will offer: "the" good reason to live, the Way to abide in Christ, friendship opportunities, and ways to work out our faith within community.
+Why not engage in your church community now?
+Or, do you want to remain, "as is," with that lingering thought: "What might've been?"

 Just for today...